-Magnitude 4.4 earthquake shakes Seattle overnight
+4.6 earthquake shakes Seattle region overnight

 Leah Kennebeck, who lives in Seattle’s Queen Anne neighborhood, said in a Twitter message that she woke up from a dream to her bed shaking and her ceiling light fixture rattling.

-Then, she “sat straight up and froze” trying to feel if the shaking was getting worse, she said.
+She “sat straight up and froze” trying to feel if the shaking was getting worse, she said.

 “Once I realized things were rattling in my room longer than if it was from something like a truck going by, I knew it was an earthquake,” she said.

-Kennebeck, who last felt shaking during the Nisqually earthquake in grade school, said the earthquake left her with an unsettling feeling, particularly after a string of powerful earthquakes in California made top headlines.
+Kennebeck, who last felt shaking during the 2001 magnitude 6.8 Nisqually earthquake in grade school, said the quake left her with an unsettling feeling, particularly after a string of powerful earthquakes in California last week.

 “Scared the crap out of me.
 And it was only a 4.4.
 My 4th grade self would be ashamed,” she wrote.

-She said she’ll be putting together an updated emergency kit later on Friday.
+She said she’ll be putting together an updated emergency kit later Friday.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.